-Some Google Workspace Core Services may make it possible for a user to share Customer Personal Data with a third party (or a third-party application) based on your settings for the domain.
+Some Google Workspace for Education services may make it possible for a user to share Customer Personal Data with a third party (or a third-party application) based on your settings for the domain.
 As such, customers are responsible for ensuring that appropriate, compliant measures are in place with any third party (or third-party application) before sharing or transmitting Customer Personal Data.
-Your organization is responsible for determining whether any other data-protection terms need to be in place before sharing personal/sensitive data with the third party using Google Workspace services, or applications that integrate with them.
+Your organization is responsible for determining whether any other data-protection terms need to be in place before sharing personal/sensitive data with the third party using Google Workspace for Education services, or applications that integrate with them.

 As an admin, you have three choices in managing the Google Workspace Marketplace.
-You can prohibit the installation of all apps, allow only whitelisted apps, or allow everything.
-By default, Google allows Google Workspace users to install all available apps from the Google Workspace Marketplace.
-We recommend that you review the company policy and whitelist only selective third-party applications that can access API scopes across Google Workspace services.
+You can prohibit the installation of all apps, allow only the installation of allowlisted apps, or allow the installation of any app.
+Admins can also choose to install apps, and grant consent for these apps, on behalf of Google Workspace for Education users.
+By default, Google Workspace for Education primary/secondary (K-12) users are prevented from installing all apps.
+We recommend that you review the school policy and allowlist only selective third-party applications that can access API scopes across Google Workspace for Education services.

-Using app access control, you can further control which third-party and domain-owned apps can access sensitive Google Workspace data.
+Using app access control, you can further control which third-party and domain-owned apps can access sensitive Google Workspace for Education data.
 Use app access control to:

-- Restrict access to most Google Workspace services, or leave them unrestricted. - Trust specific apps so they can access restricted Google Workspace services. - Trust all domain-owned apps.
+- Restrict access to most Google Workspace for Education services, or leave them unrestricted. - Trust specific apps so they can access restricted Google Workspace for Education services. - Trust all domain-owned apps.

-Access to Customer Data is enabled by default for installed Marketplace apps.
-We recommend that you review the company policy and change the setting to restricted or limited access to your Google Workspace Customer Data if needed.
+We recommend that you review the school's policy and change the setting to restricted or limited access to your Google Workspace for Education Customer Data if needed.